What GLP-1 Actually Does

 - Fix meal structure automatically

-- Replace protein, fiber, or nutrition
+- Replace protein, fiber, or balanced nutrition

-- Prevent muscle loss by itself
+- Protect muscle by itself

 - Eliminate all cravings

-The GLP-1 Gap
+The GLP-1 gap

 Even with medication, if meals are not structured well: